-As of December 31, 2011, for the non-wholly-owned subsidiaries of the Company, where the common securities held by the noncontrolling interests do not include put arrangements exercisable outside of the control of the Company, such noncontrolling interests are recorded in stockholders' equity, separate from the Company's own equity.
+As of December 31, 2012, for the non-wholly-owned subsidiaries of the Company, where the common securities held by the noncontrolling interests do not include put arrangements exercisable outside of the control of the Company, such noncontrolling interests are recorded in stockholders' equity, separate from the Company's own equity.

-The purchase or sale of additional ownership in an already controlled subsidiary is recorded as an equity transaction with no gain or loss recognized in consolidated net income or comprehensive income.
+The purchase or sale of ownership in an already controlled subsidiary, where the Company retains control after the transaction, is recorded as an equity transaction with no gain or loss recognized in consolidated net income or comprehensive income.
 In 2011, the Company acquired the remaining equity interests in Front Line, Vector and other smaller companies.
 See Note 3-Acquisitions for further discussion regarding the Front Line acquisition.
 The following schedule reflects the change in ownership interests for these transactions.

-Year Ended December 31, 2011 2010 2009 Net loss attributable to Live Nation Entertainment, Inc. \$ (83,016) (in thousands) § (228,390) \$ (60,179) Transfers (to) from noncontrolling interest: Increase in Live Nation Entertainment, Inc.'s paid in capital for purchase of noncontrolling interests, net of transaction costs 85,590 3,573 Net transfers from noncontrolling interest 85,590 3,573 Change from net loss attributable to Live Nation Entertainment, Inc. and transfers (to) from noncontrolling interest \$ 2,574 \$ (224,817) \$ (60,179)
+Year Ended December 31, 2012 2011 2010 Net loss attributable to common stockholders of Live Entertainment, Inc. \$ (163,227) (in thousands) § (83,016) \$ (228,390) Transfers from noncontrolling interest: Changes in Live Nation Entertainment, Inc.'s additional paid-in capital for purchase of noncontrolling interests, net of transaction costs 43 85,590 3,573 Net transfers from noncontrolling interest 43 85,590 3,573 Change from net income (loss) attributable to common stockholders of Live Nation Entertainment, Inc. and transfers from noncontrolling interests \$ (163,184) \$ 2,574 \$ (224,817)